Security Tips Flyers and Text

 This page contains a list of security tips for air travellers in Australia that can be included in your passengers printed e-tickets and itinerary information.

-This information is also available in two different formats that can be printed and distributed to your clients:
+This information can be printed and distributed to your clients:

 Important Security Tips for Air Travellers in Australia

 - Take airport and aircraft security seriously and give yourself time to clear airport screening processes.

 - Cooperate with the requests and directions of screening officers and airport and airline officials.

 - Tell screening officers if you have any medical conditions, such as a pacemaker that might be affected by the screening process.

 - Carry a medical certificate or letter from your doctor if you need to carry hypodermic needles or prescription medications.

 - Place any small, valuable items you may be carrying in your carry-on luggage before you get to the screening point.